 Location tracking is an organization-wide capability, providing the ability to record where users are and where they have been.
 The location tracking feature service stores tracked locations as point features in the scalable spatiotemporal big data store.
 The tracks are secure within the location tracking service: users only see their own tracks, with additional permissions required to view the tracks of others.
-The tracks can be used for situational awareness and for analysis to answer questions related to where users have been.
+With permission, users can see last known locations and perform analysis on the tracks.

 Tracker for ArcGIS empowers location tracking, using the location tracking service in two apps: the Track Viewer web app and the Tracker for ArcGIS mobile app.
-The Track Viewer web app enables administrators to create track views, defining who is tracked and who can view those tracks.
+The Track Viewer web app allows administrators to create track views, defining which users have tracks included in the view and who can view those tracks.
 The Tracker mobile app is optimized for tracking locations in the background, minimizing the impact on device battery.
-The mobile app records tracks whether or not there is a data connection, and gives mobile users control of when they are and aren't tracked.
+The mobile app records tracks whether or not there is a data connection and gives mobile users control of when they are and aren't tracked.

 As an administrator of your organization, you can enable location tracking for your members as follows: